-Spousal Maintenace Guidelines in Arizona
+Working With the Spousal Maintenance Guidelines in Arizona

-The idea behind the creation of the Arizona Spousal Maintenance Guidelines originally came about as a result of a study conducted by a Tucson Arizona divorce attorney.
 That attorney sent a set of fictitious facts to various judges across the state of Arizona.

 Factors to Receive Spousal Maintenance in Arizona